justiceo/Praso-DPD/README.md

 - Implement A -> B; B -> C :- A -> C for layered abstraction.
 - move all Logging to java native logging.
 - Add Claims to pattern component.
 So filters, resolvers and ast-analyzers can add information about why they chose or didn't choose something
+- Move dependencies on commons-lang3 to java 8

 ### Version 3 Goals